The California marijuana industry has been undergoing a series of major changes since the third quarter of 2016.

-The marijuana surety bond are for people who have applied for a license in order to conduct commercial cannabis activities under the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
+The Marijuana-Cannabis Surety Bond is for people who have applied for a license in order to conduct commercial cannabis activities under the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).

-Commercial cannabis activities refers to the manufacture, possession, processing, cultivation, distribution, storing, transportation, laboratory testing, packaging, labeling, delivery, or sale of cannabis and cannabis products.
+Commercial cannabis activities refer to the manufacture, possession, processing, cultivation, distribution, storing, transportation, laboratory testing, packaging, labeling, delivery, or sale of cannabis and cannabis products.

 Step-By-Step Marijuana Business Guide

 The name should be appropriate for your business and easy to remember.
 It is also equally important to ensure that no other business has the same name.

 If you prefer to use a different business name other than your own, you need to file a “Doing Business As” or a “Fictitious Business Name”.

 STEP 2: Decide on a business entity and register with the Secretary of State

 Are you starting your marijuana business alone, with a partner, or a group of friends?